 LESLIE: And I’m Leslie Segrete.

-TOM: Give us a call, right now, with your how-to question at 1-888-MONEY-PIT presented by HomeAdvisor.
-They really have the best local pros for any home service.
+TOM: Give us a call right now.
+We’re here to help you with your home improvement projects, solve those décor dilemmas.
+The number is 1-888-MONEY-PIT and that’s presented by HomeAdvisor.
+They really do have the best local pros for any home service.

 LESLIE: That’s right.
-Doesn’t matter what the project is, they make it fast and easy to find top-rated pros.
+Doesn’t matter what that project is, they make it fast and easy to find top-rated pros.

 TOM: And there are no membership fees.
 It’s 100-percent free to use.
 HomeAdvisor.com.

 Well, whether you’ve used your fireplace yet this season or not, don’t light another match just yet.
 Fireplaces and chimneys have a big job to do and making sure they’re up for it is really the key to your family’s safety.

 LESLIE: Now, seasonal chimney maintenance ensures that the smoke, the fire, embers and ashes will all stay contained in your fireplace and chimney.
 It also checks for creosote.
 Now, that’s a highly combustible buildup that can lead to chimney fires.
 You should really be checking your chimney for creosote at least once a year or after about 80 fires.

 You should head on over to a super-useful website for the Chimney Safety Institute of America and they will help you find a certified chimney sweep.

 TOM: And even if a safe fireplace exists, it can always use some backup.
 So what you might want to do is place a non-flammable rug in front of the fireplace to keep loose sparks from damaging your floors or worse.
 Or better yet, use a screen and that will help keep those sparks from popping out.